holochain/bootstrap/README.md

 for the `agent` public key and `signature` bytes according to libsodium.

 If the `agent_info` is not valid then it MUST be discarded and any further logic abandoned because this is ALWAYS malicious or corrupt data.
+The inner `agent_info` MUST NOT be deserialized if it is invalid.

 When the `agent_info` is validated and unpacked it looks like this: